rmarting/rmarting.github.io/_posts/2020-10-23-blue-green-deployments-with-jkube.md

 ---
 layout:      post
 title:       "Blue / Green deployments :rocket: in OpenShift with Eclipse JKube"
+subtitle:    Learn how to use the amazing Eclipse JKube with this advanced deployment topology.
+description: Learn how to use the amazing Eclipse JKube with this advanced deployment topology.
 date:        2020-10-23 10:00:00 +0200
 toc:         true
 comments:    true
 img:         eclipse-jkube.avif
 tags:
 - How-to
 - OpenShift